sebgl/htpc-download-box/README.md

 ![Adding a serie](img/sonarr_add.png)

-_Note: You may need to `chown -R $USER:$USER /path/to/root/directory` so Sonarr and the rest of the apps have the proper permissions to modify and move around files._
+_Note: You may need to `chown -R $USER:$USER /path/to/root/directory` so Sonarr and the rest of the apps have the proper permissions to modify and move around files.
+This Docker image of Sonarr uses an internal user account inside the container called `abc` some you may have to set this user as owner of the directory where it will place the media files after download.
+This note also applies for Radarr._

 Enter the series name, then you can choose a few things: